 It’s not completely clear what this Greenwich sanctuary was, except there’s a clue: Hanmer asks the Chancellor to intervene with the steward and bailiffs “of Sheen of East Greenwich and Lewisham.”

 This suggests that the sanctuary was at a manor held by the priory of Sheen, a Carthusian religious house founded not long before (in 1414) in Richmond, about 23km away.
-Hanmer’s claim that there were sixty sanctuary men might be hyperbole (very common in Chancery petitions), but it still suggests a sizeable group of sanctuary seekers there, which otherwise have left little trace.
+Hanmer’s claim that there were sixty sanctuary men might be hyperbole (very common in Chancery petitions), but it still suggests a sizeable group of sanctuary seekers there who otherwise have left little trace.
 There are four references I’ve found for men taking sanctuary at Greenwich right around 1470-75, all in Chancery petitions, all for debt (here’s a post about another one of them).

 Sanctuary at this place in Greenwich – wherever it was – may have been a shortlived phenomenon, but perhaps it just kept going in subsequent decades under the documentary radar.